How to format Campaign messages

 {{ event.data.event_data_key }}

-with the data key you are using)
+your_key with the exact custom data key you use.Example variable usage

-Hello {{ name.first }}, how are you doing?
+Hello {{ name.first | "there" }}, how are you doing?

-Wow, you are living in {{ city | "Unknown city" }}, {{ country | "Unknown country" }}! :)
+Looks like you are living in {{ city | "Unknown city" }}, {{ country | "Unknown country" }}! :)

 Cheers.